paarthenon/variant/docu/docs/intro.md

 ```
 Even though we never gave a return type for `rivalWantsAnimal`, `match()` has been written to work with [TypeScript's type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), allowing the language to infer `boolean` as the correct return type.

-A simple form of [**conditional rendering**](glossary#conditional-rendering) would be describing how an animal is relaxing.
-Each description could be a simple line or something more complex involving information about the animal.
+A simple form of [**conditional rendering**](glossary#conditional-rendering) would be to describe how an animal is relaxing.
+Each description could be a simple line or something more complex, and it could involve information about the animal.

 ```ts twoslash
 // @filename: animal.ts